 If you're ready to give the oils a go, though, keep scrolling for the essential oils for toothache pain to try out.

-Clove: Clove is a fragrant spice, but as an essential oil, it has some benefits for those pearly whites.
-“Clove essential oil has a long history of use for various oral health concerns and modern scientific research has begun to discover why,” says Rodriguez.
-“Clove is a common ingredient in toothpastes, mouthwashes, and other oral care products because experimental research suggests that eugenol, the primary chemical constituent of clove, has a number of different properties which lend to its ability to address oral health.”
+Clove: Clove is a fragrant spice packed with loads of benefits, but as an essential oil, it has some perks for those pearly whites.
+"Clove essential oil has a long history of use for various oral health concerns and modern scientific research has begun to discover why," says Rodriguez.
+"Clove is a common ingredient in toothpastes, mouthwashes, and other oral care products because experimental research suggests that eugenol, the primary chemical constituent of clove, has a number of different properties which lend to its ability to address oral health."
 These properties are the fact that it can promote proper inflammatory response, be soothing, and it has cleansing abilities that are particularly beneficial to the mouth, gums, and teeth, he notes.
 To use it for your toothache, Rodriguez recommends adding two to three drops of clove essential oil to a cotton ball or swap and apply it directly to the affected area.

 Fennel: You know fennel as a delish and healthy salad ingredient, but as an essential oil, it's some powerful stuff.
 The scent is kind of like licorice, and is great for digestive health.
 But pros say that it can also be incorporated into your oral hygiene routine if you're dealing with a toothache.
 "Fennel has some pain-relieving properties, and it's not so super harsh on the gums as peppermint is," says Amy Galper, a board-certified aromatherapist and founder of the New York Institute of Aromatic Studies.
 To use it for a toothache, use it in the same way as you would with clove by adding a couple of drops to a cotton swap and applying to the place that's in pain.